Regis College

 A Regis College undergraduate student must maintain at least a 2.000 cumulative grade point average to be in good academic standing.
 The cumulative grade point average is computed by dividing the total number of grade points earned by the total number of credit hours attempted.
 A grade lower than “C-” in any upper division course in the major or minor area is not counted toward the major or minor.
 A passing grade lower than “C-” in other courses indicates an academic deficiency; however, these courses apply toward graduation.

-At the end of each semester, students who are academically deficient, with grade point averages below 2.000, are reviewed by the Committee on Probation and Suspension.
-The committee may recommend to the academic dean for Regis College that one of the following actions be taken: academic warning, probation, suspension, or dismissal.
+At the end of each semester, students who are academically deficient, with grade point averages below 2.000, are reviewed by the Committee on Academic Notice and Suspension.
+The committee may recommend to the academic dean for Regis College that one of the following actions be taken: academic warning, academic notice, suspension, or dismissal.

 Warning

-A student with a cumulative grade point average below 2.000 is placed on academic probation.
+A student with a cumulative grade point average below 2.000 is placed on academic notice.
 The committee sets forth certain conditions that the student must meet within a specified time period.
-Although a student’s grade point average is the primary determinant in decisions regarding probation, other stated conditions must be met in order to remain in the College.
+Although a student’s grade point average is the primary determinant in decisions regarding academic notice, other stated conditions must be met in order to remain in the College.
 Failure to meet any of the specified conditions may result in suspension.

 A student is not permitted to re-enroll unless he/she has agreed in writing to all conditions set forth.
-Academic probation is recorded on the student’s permanent academic record (transcript).
+Academic notice is recorded on the student’s permanent academic record (transcript).

 Academic Suspension